TB Assessment Form for Employment

 3. Individuals migrated to high-risk areas for TB.

-4. Group of individuals with higher rates of transmission like; drug abusers using injectables, homeless communities, etc.
+4. Group of individuals with higher rates of transmission, like drug abusers using injectables, homeless communities, etc.

 5. Individuals providing health care services to positive patients, employees working in high-risk environments for TB, etc.

-High-risk groups of people who get an infection may develop active TB disease or may fall into Latent TB Infection.
+High-risk groups of people who get an infection may develop active TB disease or may fall into latent TB infection.

 Specific Communities and TB